-Candidates to be a CNA in Nebraska must meet a specific set of training hours within their CNA classes prior to taking their CNA exam.
-The numbers below indicate the total number of training hours required to become a CNA in Nebraska:
+Candidates to be a CNA in Nebraska must meet a specific set of program hours within their CNA classes prior to taking their CNA exam.
+The numbers below indicate the total number of class hours required to become a CNA in Nebraska:

 - 75 total hours